-The following table lists the default destinations for output from VNC Server (as determined by its Log parameter) and VNC Viewer (as determined by its Log parameter):
+The following table lists the default destination for output from VNC Server (as determined by the Log parameter) and VNC Viewer (also determined by the Log parameter):

 |VNC Server||Service Mode||